AlgoMaster Logo

 Understanding the Problem

-At first glance this looks like a problem about flipping zeros.
-But here's the reframing that makes it much easier to solve: we don't actually need to flip anything.
-Instead, we need to find the longest subarray that contains at most k zeros.
-Any subarray with at most k zeros can become all ones by flipping those zeros, so the length of that subarray is our answer.
+The problem talks about flipping zeros, but a reframing makes it easier to solve: we never need to decide which zeros to flip.
+We need the longest subarray that contains at most k zeros.
+Any subarray with at most k zeros can become all ones by flipping those zeros, so its length is a candidate answer, and the longest such subarray is the answer.

-This reframing turns the problem from "which zeros should I flip?" into a classic sliding window problem: find the longest contiguous window with at most k zeros.
+This turns the problem from "which zeros should I flip?" into finding the longest contiguous window that holds at most k zeros.

 Key Constraints: